ThoughtWorksInc/stonecutter/README.md

 After initial setup you will need to run:

     cd /var/stonecutter
-    npm install
+    npm install --no-bin-links

-This will take a while (upwards of 10 minutes).
+This will take a while (upwards of 5 minutes).

 [Vagrant]: https://www.vagrantup.com
 [Ansible]: http://docs.ansible.com/ansible/intro_installation.html

 ## Running

-To start a web server with users persisted to mongodb, ensure you have mongo running locally and run:
+To start the app, run:

-    lein start
+    ./manual_test_vm.sh

 To start a web server for the application in development mode, run: